Kitty Green: Career

 She also helped on the documentary Austin to Boston as an editor in 2014.

-Green also directed The Assistant, a film about an assistant in the film industry who is faced with a moral dilemma in relation to the #MeToo movement.
+Green directed The Assistant, a film about an assistant in the film industry who is faced with a moral dilemma in relation to the #MeToo movement.

 Her feature film The Royal Hotel was released in 2023, to positive reviews.

 Filmography

 While it is unclear when Green released it, she did make a student film entitled Spilt.